dfenjves/front-end-student-materials/06-p5js/01b-draw-setup-and-shapes.md

 The way we supply that information to our friendly computer is with arguments.

-In between the parentheses we tell it the width and the height in pixels.
+In between the parentheses we tell it the width and the height of the canvas in pixels.
 So, `createCanvas(250, 1000);` would create a narrow but tall canvas 250 pixels across and 1000 pixels tall.